adjust/react_native_sdk/README.md

 AdjustConfig.EnvironmentProduction
 ```

-**Important**: This value should be set to `AdjustConfig.EnvironmentSandbox` if and only if you or someone else is testing your app.
+**Important**: This value should be set to `AdjustConfig.EnvironmentSandbox` if and only if you or someone else is testing
+your app.
 Make sure to set the environment to `AdjustConfig.EnvironmentProduction` just before you publish the app.
+Set it
-Set it back to `AdjustConfig.EnvironmentSandbox` when you start developing and testing it again.
+back to `AdjustConfig.EnvironmentSandbox` when you start developing and testing it again.

 We use this environment to distinguish between real traffic and test traffic from test devices.
-It is very important that you keep this value meaningful at all times!
-This is especially important if you are tracking revenue.
+It is very important that
+you keep this value meaningful at all times!

 ### <a id="sdk-logging"></a>Adjust logging

-You can increase or decrease the amount of logs you see in tests by calling `setLogLevel` on your `AdjustConfig` instance with one of the following parameters:
+You can increase or decrease the amount of logs you see in tests by calling `setLogLevel` on your `AdjustConfig` instance
+with one of the following parameters:

 ```js
 adjustConfig.setLogLevel(AdjustConfig.LogLevelVerbose);   // enable all logging